prajapati-kaushik/php-conventions/doc/general.md

 ### Include detailed instructions:

 * How to downloading the code (`git clone` command)
-* How to download/install any dependencies (composer, npm, bower, etc)
+* How to download/install any dependencies (Composer, NPM, Bower, etc.)
 * How to initialize database schema (if applicable)
 * How to copying any `.dist` files to real files
-* How to configure parameter files, environment variabels, etc.
+* How to configure parameter files, environment variables, etc.
 * How to start a server for development (using integrated PHP web-server)

 ### Other requirements: